WandRui/SLatK_imple/README.md

 - **Solution**: We successfully implemented the missing SONG@K loss function and integrated it into the experiment pipeline
 - **Status**: ✅ Complete - Results available in `result_analysis/comparison/`

+### 5. **SLatK Loss Function Reimplementation**
+- **Problem**: For full reproduction and verification, we needed to ensure the SLatK implementation matches the paper's formulation exactly
+- **Solution**: We reimplemented the authors' SLatK loss function according to the mathematical formulas provided in the original paper, ensuring complete alignment with the theoretical framework
+- **Benefits**: Independent verification of the method's correctness, full transparency in implementation details, and confidence in reproduction results

 ## 📋 Setup and Usage

 ### Prerequisites